CommonParrot/HLLMapCapture/README.md

 or decompiles the tool, will find out how to read the obfuscated settings in plain text, if they are determined to do so!

-It's best to build the tool once for your team with your custom password.
+It's best to build the tool once for your team, with your custom password.

 Be sure to restrict the FTP users rights to what is necessary.